Water, Sewer, and Storm Drain Utility Rates

 Utility Rates Effective 7/1/2025

 Utility bills for this period of time will be prorated, meaning that any water used before July 1st, 2025 will be billed at the previous rate, and any water used July 1st, 2025 and onward will be billed at the new rate.
-You may see two different lines on you water bill noting the difference in rates.
+You may see two different lines on your water bill noting the difference in rates.

 For more information about the utility rate increase, including our plan for improvements to our city infrastructure, please visit this press release from the city manager's office.